GriffinPlus/dotnet-libs-logging/README.md

 				sLog1.Write(level, "This is sLog1 writing using level '{0}'.", level.Name);
 				sLog2.Write(level, "This is sLog2 writing using level '{0}'.", level.Name);
 				sLog3.Write(level, "This is sLog3 writing using level '{0}'.", level.Name);
 			}

+			// use a timing logger to determine how long an operation takes
+			// (is uses log level 'Timing' and log writer 'Timing' by default, so you need
+			// to ensure that the configuration lets these messages pass). sLog1.Write(LogLevel.Note, "Presenting a timing logger with default settings...");
+			using (TimingLogger logger = TimingLogger.Measure()) {
+				Thread.Sleep(500);
+			}

+			// use a timing logger and customize the log writer/level it uses + associate an operation name
+			// with the measurement that is printed to the log as well sLog1.Write(LogLevel.Note, "A timing logger with custom log level/writer and operation name...");
+			using (TimingLogger logger = TimingLogger.Measure(sLog1, LogLevel.Note, "Waiting for 500ms")) {
+				Thread.Sleep(500);
+			}

 			// now modify the configuration file in the output directory and run the demo application